masashi-hatano/expressions/related.md

 9. as a trade-off of speed and accuracy
 10. limited effort has been made for ~
 11. In contrast, our ~ is devised for ~
+12. Most previous approaches learn ~, while the distinct challenges of ~ are underexplored.
+13. Different from existing works,
+14. There are limited studies in ~
+15. Unlike past works, we tackle challenges in ~ and propose a robust ~.